-Any transfer of tow cages (holding fish) between carrier (tow) boats must be reported to AFMA within 24 hours of the transfer.
-Cage and boat details must be sent by email to sbtmonitoring@afma.gov.au or by fax 02 6225 5440.
+Transfers between tow cages (holding fish) and carrier (tow) boats must be reported to AFMA within 24 hours of the transfer.
+Cage and boat details must be sent by email to sbtmonitoring@afma.gov.au.

 - Carrier vessel name;

 - Date and time of transfer;

 - Tow cage identification number;

 - Carrier vessel name that the tow cage was transferred to.